 The Notes constitute an issuance of Connecticut Avenue Securities with a structure that allocates actual losses to the Notes.
 Additionally, certain payments payable by the Issuer to Fannie Mae will reduce amounts available for payments of principal of the Notes.
 The Notes will not be required to be listed on any national securities exchange or traded on any automated quotation systems of any registered securities association.
-The Initial Purchasers will have no obligation to make a market in the Notes, and the ability of the Initial Purchasers to do so may be limited by changes in any regulatory requirements applicable to the marketing and selling of, and issuing quotations with respect to, securities generally (including without limitation the application of Rule 15c2-11 under the Exchange Act to the publication or submission of quotations, directly or indirectly, in any quotation medium by a broker or dealer for securities such as the Notes).
+The Initial Purchasers will have no obligation to make a market in the Notes, and the ability of the Initial Purchasers to do so may be limited by changes in any regulatory requirements applicable to the marketing and selling of, and issuing quotations with respect to, securities generally.
 As a result, there can be no assurance as to the liquidity of the market that may develop for the Notes, or if it does develop, that it will continue.
 It is possible that investors who desire to sell their Notes in the secondary market may find no or few potential purchasers and experience lower resale prices than expected.
 Investors who desire to obtain financing for their Notes similarly may have difficulty obtaining any credit or credit with satisfactory interest rates which may result in lower leveraged yields and lower secondary market prices upon the sale of the Notes.